ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 If you agree with this proposal, sign [here](https://forms.gle/fxZJ9EhCopfLh8nU6) and share this proposal with others.
 While mod developer signatures are the most important, it's also important to demonstrate that everyone in the community would agree that this would be beneficial to the modded community.
 With enough support, it might be possible to have the votes be held through curseforge itself, greatly streamlining the voting process.
 If you would prefer to have it be hosted by a third party instead, mention it in your vote.

-Some of the mods whose owners support this proposal include:
+Some of the mods whose authors/maintainers support this proposal include:
 {{< gallery >}}
     <img src="https://media.forgecdn.net/avatars/thumbnails/29/69/256/256/635838945588716414.jpeg" title="Just Enough Items" class="grid-w20" />
     <img src="https://media.forgecdn.net/avatars/thumbnails/1053/159/256/256/638583716122159056.png" title="KubeJS" class="grid-w20" />